alexmacarthur/macarthur-me-gatsby/src/posts/2020-03-09-streamlining-conditional-statements-with-logical-operators.md

 ## Along Came Short-Circuiting

-Soon enough, my go-to conditional pattern changed again.
+Soon enough, my preference changed again.
 This time, toward leveraging [logical operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators) for simple expressions.

 After executing one side of the `&&` or `||` operators, JavaScript will _short-circuit_ if it's logically unnecessary to run the remaining expression(s), returning the value of the last expression that was evaluated.
 You've probably seen short-circuiting used with the `||` operator when setting fallback values for variables.